cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 Punk #7804 purchased (wash trade / self-dealing?) for ETH 4200

-May, 2021 - Christie's $16.9 million record auction (Christies rakes in 5% commision on sale.
-Congrats!).
+May, 2021 - Christie's $16.9 million record auction of 9 "founder" punks from the Larva Lab Bros (Christies rakes in 5% commision on sale.
+Congrats!
+Big pay day no. 1 for the Larva Labs Bros!).

+May, 2021 - Larva Labs Bros sell-off in overpriced dutch-auction 20 000 Meebits - 3D (voxel) character models -
+and collect US$80+ million in a day.
+Big pay do no. 2.

 June, 2021 - Punk #7532 purchased (wash trade / self-dealing ?) for US$ 11.8 million

 OpenSea market delists CryptoPhunks (on request by DMCA takedown send-in by the Larva Labs Bros).

 **January 2022 - Revival of CryptoPunks V1**